-Well, this ‘touching another human being with your heart’ is what compassion is all about.
-And, if we want to raise children who possess this trait it is first of all essential to practise it ourselves.
+Well, this ‘Touching another human being with your heart’ is what compassion is all about.
+And, if we want to raise children who possess this trait it is, first of all, essential to practise it ourselves.
 The next step would be to integrate it into our daily life.
 For, teaching values in isolation will rarely have the same effect.
 Above all, it is important to begin early while imparting these values.
-You can incorporate them in the bedtime stories you narrate to your toddler, the party games that you plan, the puppet shows you put up or the role-play activities you engage your child in during her playtime.
+You can incorporate them into the bedtime stories you narrate to your toddler, the party games that you plan, the puppet shows you put up or the role-play activities you engage your child in during her playtime.
 While these different steps and modes of teaching compassion will certainly help your child imbibe this quality, you also need to let your child know what constitutes compassion.
-So, here’s what compassion means and how to impart the same to your child -
+So, here’s what compassion means and how to impart the same to your child:

-Being kind: Does the boy who lives next door pelt stones at every dog or cat that passes by?
-Teach your child to intervene and protect the dog from the shower of stones.
+Being kind: Does the boy who lives next door tease every dog or cat that passes by?
+Teach your child to intervene and protect the dog from the boy's rude and insensitive actions.
 Such proactive kindness will go a long way in moulding her character as a compassionate person.
-Also, encourage her to be kind in both her speech as well as her acts.
+Also, encourage her to be kind in both her speech, as well as her acts.
 Let her avoid rude or impolite language.
 And, when a classmate or playmate is being bullied, teach your child to stand up for the victim against the bully.

 Being helpful: Beginning from helping out with household chores to running errands for senior citizens in the neighbourhood, let your child be willing to offer help to those in need.
 Being aware of others’ needs will instil compassion in your child.
 Let her realise early on that ‘A friend in need is a friend in deed’.

 Being considerate: Your child should learn to be tolerant of others’ faults and be considerate when they err.
 This is, after all, a reflection of a compassionate nature.
 If your child raises a hue and a cry over every tiny slip of those around him, he will come across as an inconsiderate person.